akshayverma5122/Kubernetes/cka/04-Logging-and-Monitoring/OpenTelemetry/collector-with-prometheus.md

 ```
 ### collector as daemonset integration with elasticsearch backend

-1. install the elasticsearch and kibana.
+1. install the elasticsearch and kibana [02-ElasticSearch-Kibana-Logstash](cka/04-Logging-and-Monitoring/02-ElasticSearch-Kibana-Logstash.md)
 2. customize the otel-collector.

 ```